 (1) A party or an attorney responsible for the issuance and service of a subpoena shall take reasonable steps to avoid imposing undue burden or expense on a person subject to that subpoena.
 The court on behalf of which the subpoena was issued shall enforce this duty and impose upon the party or attorney in breach of this duty an appropriate sanction, which may include, but is not limited to, lost earnings and a reasonable attorney’s fee.

-(2)(A) A person commanded to produce and permit inspections and copying of designated books, papers, documents or tangible things, or inspection of premises need not appearing person at the place of production or inspection unless commanded to appear for deposition, hearing or trial.
+(2)(A) A person commanded to produce and permit inspections and copying of designated books, papers, documents, or tangible things or inspection of premises need not appear personally at the place of production or inspection unless commanded to appear for deposition, hearing, or trial.

-(B) Subject to subparagraph (d)(2) of this rule, a person commanded to produce and permit inspection and copying, or any person affected thereby, may, within 14 days after service of the subpoena or before the time specified for compliance if such time is less than 14 days after service, serve upon the party or attorney designated in the subpoena written objection in inspection or copying of any or all of the designated in the subpoena written objection to inspection or copying of any or all of the designated in the subpoena written objection to inspection or copying of any or all of the designated materials or of the premises.
-If objection is made, the party serving the subpoena shall not be entitled to inspect and copy the materials or inspect the premises except pursuant to an order of the court by which the subpoena was issued.
-If objections has been made, the party serving the subpoena may, upon notice to the person commanded to produce, and to any affected person who has served written objection, move at any time for an order to compel the production.
+(B) Subject to subparagraph (d)(2) of this rule, a person commanded to produce and permit inspection and copying, or any person affected thereby, may, within 14 days after service of the subpoena or before the time specified for compliance if such time is less than 14 days after service, serve upon the party or attorney designated in the subpoena written objection in inspection or copying of any or all of the designated in the subpoena written objection to inspection or copying of any or all of the designated in the subpoena written objection to inspection or copying of any or all of the designated materials or the premises.
+If an objection is made, the party serving the subpoena shall not be entitled to inspect and copy the materials or inspect the premises except under the court’s order by which the subpoena was issued.
+If objections have been made, the party serving the subpoena may, upon notice to the person commanded to produce and to any affected person who has served written objection, move at any time for an order to compel the production.
 Such an order to compel production shall protect any person who is not a party or an officer of a party from significant expense resulting from the inspection and copying commanded.

 (3)(A) On timely motion, the court by which a subpoena was issued shall quash or modify the subpoena if it

-(i) fails to allow reasonable time for compliance; or
+(i) fails to allow a reasonable time for compliance; or

-(ii) requires in the case of a deposition or production prior to hearing or trial, a person to travel beyond the 100 mile radius provided in subparagraph (b)(2) of this rule; or
+(ii) requires in the case of a deposition or production before hearing or trial, a person to travel beyond the 100-mile radius provided in subparagraph (b)(2) of this Montana Rules of Civil Procedure; or

 (iii) requires disclosure of privileged or other protected matter and no exception or waiver applies; or